atlantabitdevs/atlbit.dev/content/events/2023-09-05-bitcoin-socratic-seminar-21.md

 3. Raise your hand to grab the mic and participate in the conversation
 4. We go to a bar afterwards

+## Logistics for Tonight

+We’re looking forward to seeing you tonight at Bitcoin Socratic Seminar #21!
+This should be a big one.
+Thanks so much to our sponsors <a href="https://voltage.cloud/" data-no-summary>Voltage</a>, <a href="https://libertypay.com/" data-no-summary>LibertyPay</a>, <a href="https://atlbitlab.com/" data-no-summary>ATL BitLab</a>, <a href="https://www.bitrefill.com/buy" data-no-summary>Bitrefill</a>.

+### 🏫 Location

+**GSU Dahlberg Hall**<br />
+30 Courtland St SE, Atlanta, GA 30303<br />
+<a href="https://goo.gl/maps/ARtQe6witNbe48FL9" data-no-summary>Map Link</a><br />
+_This venue is part of Georgia State University and also sometimes goes by the name “Veteran’s Memorial Hall”._

+### 🚘 Parking

+The closest parking deck is called M-Deck.
+It is a paid parking deck located directly behind Dahlberg Hall.

+### 🚕 Rideshare

+Uber and Lyft work great in this city.

+### 🚋 Public Transit

+You can take the <a href="https://www.itsmarta.com/Atlanta-Street-Car-Info.aspx" data-no-summary>Atlanta Streetcar</a> from Centennial Olympic Park to Hurt Park.

+### 🚶‍♀️ Walking

+From the Omni, it’s manageable 0.8 mile walk.
+However, be careful alert back late at night or get a rideshare back.

+### 🍻 Afterwards

+Typically, everyone goes to get dinner or hang out at a bar afterwards.
+There is no official venue for this, but some suggestions are:

+- Sidebar
+- Park Bar
+- Hudson Grille

+Make friends at the Seminar and form a dinner train for your crew!

 ## Topics

 ### 🧡 Bitcoin